rschristopher/rschristopher.github.io/src/saving/sovereignty/level-11.md

 ## Implementation

 !!! warning "Quarantine Rules"
-    While electronic countermeasures can prevent certain side-channel data exfil attacks, you'll want to carefully incorporate these techniques into your [Quarantine Rules](level-5.md) and your [multisig protocol](level-7.md).
+    While electronic and physical countermeasures prevent side-channel and tampering attacks, you must integrate them into your [Quarantine Rules](level-5.md) and [multisig protocol](level-7.md).
+Your security depends on your disciplined adherence to these rules.

-    Ultimately, you are only as secure as your discipline in preserving the quarantine rules.
+- **Camera Blockers**: Apply webcam covers or tape to disable cameras on the [Transaction-Manager](../appendix/airgapped-computer.md) when not scanning QR codes, blocking unauthorized recording.
+- **Firmware Checks**: Verify Signing-Device firmware regularly, using tools to detect anomalies (e.g., [Dark Skippy](https://darkskippy.com)), safeguarding against malicious software.
+- **Privacy Enclosure**: Use a lightproof scanning booth to shield QR code transfers from external observation, enhancing optical security.

-- **Privacy Filters**: Use polarized screen protectors on [Transaction-Manager](../appendix/airgapped-computer.md) and [Signing-Device](../appendix/airgapped-computer.md) displays to block optical eavesdropping.
+- **Privacy Filters**: Use polarized screen protectors on [Transaction-Manager](../appendix/airgapped-computer.md) and [Signing-Device](../appendix/airgapped-computer.md) displays to limit viewing angles, preventing hidden cameras or observers from capturing QR codes.
+- **Secure Space**: Perform transfers in a private, controlled room with no windows or cameras to prevent physical surveillance.
-- **Shielded Environment**: Conduct QR transfers in a Faraday cage or shielded room to prevent electromagnetic leakage.
+- **Shielded Environment**: Conduct QR transfers in a Faraday cage or shielded room to block electromagnetic emissions, protecting against signal interception.
+- **Tamper-Evident Seals**: Affix seals on [Signing-Devices](../appendix/airgapped-computer.md) to detect unauthorized physical access, ensuring hardware integrity.
-- **White Noise**: Deploy white noise generators to mask acoustic signals during device operation.
+- **White Noise**: Deploy white noise generators (preferably non-electronic) to mask acoustic signals during device operation, thwarting audio-based attacks.

-- **Secure Space**: Perform transfers in a private, controlled room with no windows or cameras.
-- **Firmware Checks**: Verify SeedSigner and Coldcard Q firmware integrity regularly, using tools to detect anomalies (e.g., [Dark Skippy](https://darkskippy.com)).
-- **Minimize Exposure**: Use dense QR codes and limit display time to reduce attack windows.
+An example of Level 11 security is included in the appendix, see the [Ridiculous Protocol](../appendix/protocol_ridiculous.md).

 ---